 Besides all the other aspects of teacher burnout that every educator is susceptible to, teachers who are educating students who have been impacted by a traumatic experience are also at risk for falling victim to compassion fatigue.
 Compassion fatigue is often found in teachers, social workers, and those who work in the health care profession.
 Compassion fatigue is defined as, “the emotional duress that results when an individual hears about the firsthand trauma experiences of another” according to The National Child Traumatic Stress Network.

-The symptoms of compassion fatigue are often one in the same other symptoms of the person who is experiencing trauma.
+The symptoms of compassion fatigue in trauma-informed teaching are often one in the same other symptoms of the person who is experiencing trauma.
 There is often an extremely high chance of denial also being part of the equation, especially when it comes to teachers.
 So many see it as a sign of weakness and have the misconception that it means that we cannot do our job properly.
 The ironic part of this is that denying compassion fatigue makes it so we cannot do our job properly, as opposed to dealing with the issues at hand in a swift and compassionate manner.

 You are at risk for burnout and compassion fatigue if you find yourself putting everyone else’s needs before your own while navigating trauma-informed teaching.
 You simply run out of energy each day and are convinced that there is not enough time to do everything that you are tasked with.